Avaiga/taipy/gui/doc/tree.md

 ### Manage expanded nodes

-The property _expanded_ helps to manage the state of the nodes.
+The property _expanded_ must be used to control the expanded/collapse state of the nodes.
 By default, the user can expand or collapse nodes.
-If _expanded_ is set to False, there can be only one expanded node at any given level of the tree. ie if a node is expanded at a certain level and the user click on another node at the same level, the first node will be automatically collapsed.
+If _expanded_ is set to False, there can be only one expanded node at any given level of the tree: if a node is expanded at a certain level and the user click on another node at the same level, the first node will be automatically collapsed.

-The _expanded_ property can also hold a list of ids that will be automatically expanded.
+The _expanded_ property can also hold a list of ids that are expanded.

 !!! example "Page content"